 The second attempt was to use a damp brush and apply the paint.
 Neither of these worked.
 As you can see in the picture above, the water changed the color of the paint.
 What I should have done was to add water to the whole can to thin it (as directed on the can 🙄) before painting.
 This chalk paint can not be altered outside of the can.
 Note to self, read the labels first.

 3 Coats of Paint To Cover

-It took 3 coats of paint to give full coverage and that’s all I have to say about that.
+It took 3 coats of paint to give full coverage, and that’s all I have to say about that.
 Why is my arm so dang tired?
 I have to admit that this chalk paint was a little more difficult to work with.
-Maybe because I should have thinned it before.
-At this point, I was just hoping for a miracle because the beautiful Olive green color was… well, not one color.
+Maybe because I should have thinned it before, at this point, I was hoping for a miracle because the beautiful Olive green color was… well, not one color.
 I was getting a little nervous.

 Smoothing Out The Brush Strokes

 Great news!
-This chalk paint sands very easily so that’s what I did.
+This chalk paint sands very easily, so that’s what I did.
 I used a hand sanding pad (220 grit) and gave it a once over.
-It was a lot of sanding to get it as smooth as I would have liked but brush strokes are character… right? 😮 The dust was everywhere and I decided to leave a few!
+It was a lot of sanding to get it as smooth as I would have liked, but brush strokes give it character.
+Right?😮 The dust was everywhere, and I decided to leave a few!
 Looking back, I should have worn a mask.

 Sealing Annie Sloan Chalk Paint

 It is recommended that Annie Sloan’s chalk paint be sealed with wax.
 I did know that.
 Unlike the chalk mineral paint that I prefer, it does not have to be sealed.
 Both paints have a chalky matte finish.